 We saw bottles of the wine still produced at this location.
 If you visit the Mateus Palace, you can taste the local wine in the tasting room.
 But you won’t get classic Mateus Rosé!
 The gift shop also had some older vintages for sale.

-A Tour Of the Palace and the Gardens
+A Tour Of the Palace

 We got an english guide and headed into the palace.
 Sections of the palace had been set up as a museum foundation and parts were stilled lived in occasionally by the family.
 The museum portion provided a vast array of historical items.
 There was no photography allowed in the palace.